GuideNepalFamilyEducationBudgetPersonal Finance

 Stage 6 — Healthcare across all years

-The two layers worth understanding:
+Two layers are worth understanding:

 Private family health insurance: Rs 20,000–70,000/year for family plans depending on coverage and pre-existing conditions.
 The premium scales steeply with hospitalisation cover above Rs 5 lakh.

 Kanti Children's Hospital is the only government children's tertiary hospital in Nepal (350+ beds).
-Specific OPD and ward charges aren't published — call 01-4513398.
+Specific OPD and ward charges aren't published; call 01-4513398.
 Private pediatric admissions at Norvic, Grande, B&B, Medicare for a 2–3 night stay typically run Rs 50,000–2 lakh depending on cause and room category.

-A planning number across 18 years: Rs 1.5–4 lakh for routine illnesses, urgent care, and one or two hospitalisations — assuming one of the two insurance layers is in place.
+A planning number across 18 years: Rs 1.5–4 lakh for routine illnesses, urgent care, and one or two hospitalisations, assuming one of the two insurance layers is in place.

 Stage 7 — Ceremonies and culture